salcode/stop-emails/readme.txt

 1. Lies!
 The email wasn't really sent, we're running Stop Emails

 == Changelog ==

+= 1.2.1 =
+* Conditionally modify how our fake PHPMailer extends the real PHPMailer class based on changes in PHPMailer introduced in WordPress core 5.5.
+This eliminates the message "PHP Deprecated: class-phpmailer.php is deprecated since version 5.5.0!" in the error logs.

 = 1.2.0 =
 * Add filter to force BuddyPress to use wp_mail() rather than its own BP_PHPMailer class